We last updated this Privacy Statement on 25 May 2018.

 - if we have a suspicion of money laundering.
 We have a statutory obligation under the The Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 legislation to report to the Serious Organised Crime Agency (SOCA) any reasonable knowledge or suspicion of money laundering.
 Any such report must be made in the strictest confidence.

 Storage of Personal Information

-All third parties who provide services or software to us are required to sign a contract requiring them to have appropriate technical, administrative and physical procedures in place to ensure that your information is protected against loss or misuse.
+All third parties who provide services or software to us are required to enter an agreement and/or sign a contract requiring them to have appropriate technical, administrative and physical procedures in place to ensure that your information is protected against loss or misuse.